This post may contain affiliate links. Please read my disclosure.

 Dip in the buttermilk and let any excess drip off.

-Dip back in the flour mixture to finish the batter.
+Dip back in the flour mixture to finish the breading.

-Heat about 3-4 inches of oil in a Dutch oven to 350F degrees.
+Heat about 3-4 inches of oil in a Dutch oven or high sided cast iron skillet to 350°F degrees.
 Gently lower in 2-3 thighs and cook about 3-5 minutes, or until the crust is golden brown.

 **Don't worry, the chicken is already cooked, we're just frying it to get the skin crispy.